-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2024.
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2025 for Reception.

 Late Applications

 Late applications will be administered in accordance with your home Local Authority Primary Co-ordinated Admissions Scheme.
 You are encouraged to ensure that your application is received on time.